 In addition to his regular reporting duties, Josh also fills in as host for NY1's nightly political and public affairs program, “Inside City Hall” (called “Road to City Hall” during mayoral election years).
 He regularly interviews big-name newsmakers, including every New York mayor since Ed Koch and every New York governor since Mario Cuomo.

 Before he reluctantly started putting on makeup, Josh was a newspaper reporter, with stints at the New York City edition of Newsday, The Seattle Times, and The New York Times.
-He was on the team of finalists at Newsday for the 2004 Pulitzer Prize.
+He was on the team of finalists at Newsday for a 2004 Pulitzer Prize.
 He traces the beginning of his journalism career to the months he studied abroad in Kenya.
 As a stringer for the Nairobi Law Monthly, Robin reported on allegations of police brutality along the Kenyan border with Sudan.

 A speaker of Spanish and Hebrew, Josh got his undergraduate degree from Tufts University and a MA in journalism from Stanford University.
 He lives in Brooklyn with his wife, journalist Manoush Zomorodi, and their children.
 Follow him on Twitter @joshrobin.